Hermann Göring: Trial and death

 Göring was found guilty on all four counts and was sentenced to death by hanging.
 The judgment stated:

 Göring made an appeal asking to be shot as a soldier instead of hanged as a common criminal, but the court refused.

-He committed suicide with a potassium cyanide capsule the night before he was to be hanged.
+The night before he was to be hanged, however, Göring committed suicide with a potassium cyanide capsule.
+Since he was guarded around the clock, it was not clear how Göring obtained the poison.
+At the time, speculation centered on whether he had access to a jar of his hair cream where another cyanide capsule was later found.
+Decades later, another theory focused on a U.S. Army lieutenant, Jack G. Wheelis, who had been stationed at the trials but who had since died.
+Göring had given Wheelis his gold watch, pen and cigarette case, and so it was theorised that Wheelis had retrieved the capsules from their hiding place among Göring's confiscated personal effects and then passed them along.

-Speculation as to how Göring obtained the poison holds that US Army lieutenant Jack G. Wheelis, who was stationed at the trials, retrieved the capsules from their hiding place among Göring's confiscated personal effects and passed them to Göring, who had earlier presented Wheelis with his gold watch, pen, and cigarette case.
-In 2005, former US Army private Herbert Lee Stivers, who served in the 1st Infantry Division's 26th Infantry Regiment—the honour guard for the Nuremberg Trials—claimed he gave Göring "medicine" hidden inside a fountain pen that a German woman had asked him to smuggle into the prison.
-Stivers later said that he did not know what was in the pill until after Göring's suicide.
+In 2005, former U.S. Army private Herbert Lee Stivers, who served in the 1st Infantry Division's 26th Infantry Regiment—the honour guard for the Nuremberg Trials—claimed he gave Göring "medicine" hidden inside a fountain pen that a young German woman, Mona, had asked him to smuggle into the prison.
+In explaining his decision to speak out 60 years later, Stivers said that he was convinced to come forward by his daughter.
+He wanted to set the record straight: He thought that he was just offering medicine; he said that he did not know what was in the pill until after Göring's suicide.

 Göring's body, as with those of the men who were executed, was displayed at the execution ground for witnesses.
-The bodies were cremated at Ostfriedhof, Munich, and the ashes were scattered in the Isar River.
+The bodies were cremated at Ostfriedhof, Munich, and the ashes scattered in the Isar River.

 Personal properties

 Göring's name is closely associated with the Nazi plunder of Jewish property.
-His name appears 135 times on the OSS Art Looting Investigation Unit (ALIU) Red Flag Names List compiled by US Army intelligence in 1945-6 and declassified in 1997.
+His name appears 135 times on the OSS Art Looting Investigation Unit (ALIU) Red Flag Names List compiled by US Army intelligence in 1945–46 and declassified in 1997.

 The confiscation of Jewish property gave Göring the opportunity to amass a personal fortune.
 Some properties he seized himself or acquired for a nominal price.
 In other cases, he collected bribes for allowing others to steal Jewish property.
-He took kickbacks from industrialists for favourable decisions as Four Year Plan director, and money for supplying arms to the Spanish Republicans in the Spanish Civil War via Pyrkal in Greece (although Germany was supporting Franco and the Nationalists).
+He took kickbacks from industrialists for favourable decisions as Four-Year Plan director and money for supplying arms to the Spanish Republicans in the Spanish Civil War via Pyrkal in Greece (although Germany was supporting Franco and the Nationalists).